AliMorty/AcademicPosts/Why MSE/Readme.md

 For finding the most probable configuration, we Use Maximum Likelihood Estimation.

 ## Maximum Likelihood Estimation
 Maximum likelihood estimation is a method used for finding most likely parameters setting that can generate samples data.
-If we have m samples $(X_i, Y_i)$, and parameter $a, b $ then, we can to calculate the probability of observation of data:
+If we have m samples $(X_i, Y_i)$, and parameter $a, b $ then, we can calculate the probability of observation of data:

 ![f](./7.bmp)